sagemath/trac_to_gh/Issue 359.md

 # Issue 359: Consider adding dhtml javascript drawing functionality to the SAGE notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/359

 Original creator: was